CISecurity/OptimusAPI/endpoints/list-buildkits.rst

 	* - Response Element
 	  - Description
 	* - workbenchId
 	  - The unique identifier for a Build Kit per CIS WorkBench.
-This ID can be used in subsequent requests to retrieve metadata or download Build Kit content.
+This ID can be used in subsequent requests to download Build Kit content.
 	* - buildKitTitle
 	  - The title of the published Build Kit, e.g "CIS Microsoft Windows 10 Enterprise Release 1809 Benchmark v1.6.0 - Build Kit".
 	* - benchmarkTitle